 2021 Educational Webinar Series

 ATSPA has transformed our annual conference into a 6 part webinar series that will take place from 12-1 p.m. on Wednesdays in April and May.
-This series serves as an opportunity for our members and the healthcare community to earn continuing education credits (pending approval) for nurses*, pre-hospital, physicians**, and physical and occupational therapists.
+This series serves as an opportunity for our members and the healthcare community to earn continuing education credits for nursing*, pre-hospital, and physician**.
 As a thank you to the many sacrifices made by the healthcare community, ATSPA will offer this series free of charge.

 All webinars will take place on a Wednesday from 12 p.m. to 1 p.m.
 Use the buttons below to register for each webinar individually.